The Myth of the Lithuanian Conquest

-According to a decree by the Governor General Chernyshev (1772) in order to register in the former Litvan provinces occupied by Russia after 1772, members of Litvan nobility had to prove their pedigree (in other words, to get a decree of district court - named vyvod, a proof of nobility).
+In the former Litvan provinces (occupied by Russia) according to a decree by the Governor General Chernyshev (1772) in order to be legitimated Litvan nobility had to prove their lineage (in other words, to get a decree of district court - named vyvod, a proof of nobility).
 Required documentation included detailed genealogies, blazons of arms and other relevant materials.
 After examining the tabled documents such court would issue a verdict on inclusion into the nobility caste.
-If, in the process, the pedigree was approved, the court would issue a so called descend decree - letters patents which verified the rights of a particular person or a family to noble privileges and their right to bear arms.
-In 1785, the Russian Empress Catherina II ordered the preparation of separate and distinct noble genealogical archives (NGA) or nobility register in all provinces of the Empire.
-Those archives (sometimes referred to as books) were divided into six parts (categories) - each corresponding to a different group of nobility:
+If, in the process, the lineage was approved, the court would issue a so called descend decree - letters patents which verified the rights of a particular person or a family to noble privileges and their right to bear arms.
+In 1785, the Russian Empress Catherina II ordered the preparation of separate and distinct Noble Lineage Book (NLB) or nobility register in all provinces of the Empire.
+Those books (or archives) were divided into six parts (categories) - each corresponding to a different group of nobility:

 1. untitled nobility by imperial letters - families unable to prove their noble pedigree dating more than a hundred years back;

 2. noblesse d'epe é - officers of the army who reached the rank of colonel and officers of the navy who were captains of the first rank and above;

 3. noblesse du cap - government officials who reached a rank equivalent to colonel;

 4. foreign nobility - that became naturalised in Russia;

 6. ancient noblesse - old aristocracy, noble families before 1685.